HRS0221/himanshu-portfolio/README.md

 ## 🙏 Acknowledgments

-- **Once UI System** - For the excellent [Magic Portfolio Template](https://github.com/once-ui-system/magic-portfolio) that served as the foundation for this project
 - **Next.js Team** - For the amazing React framework and continuous improvements
 - **Vercel** - For hosting and deployment platform with excellent developer experience
 - **React Community** - For the incredible ecosystem and tools
 - **AI/ML Community** - For the knowledge and resources that inspired the content
+- **TypeScript Community** - For robust type safety and developer experience

 ---